longhorn/longhorn/enhancements/YYYYMMDD-template.md

 A good summary is probably at least a paragraph in length.

-### Related PR
+### Related Issues

-The URL For the related enhancement PR in Longhorn repo.
+The URL For the related enhancement issues in Longhorn repo.

 ## Motivation